Clarity at the Source: What’s Next?

-> Today I know: the path leads inwards, towards that connection with Source.
+Today I know: the path leads inwards, towards that connection with my Source.
 Where the water wells up.
 From here we set foot on our own, individual path.
 Still poking around in the mist, asking: what’s next?

-We are the only ones with this specific connection to Source.
+We are the only ones with this specific connection to our Source.
 Clarity lies within and we get there by inner access or exchange with others: «All real life is meeting», says Martin Buber.
 External answers to our questions, doubts and ideas lay down stepping stones towards our own inner clarity.

 Three steps towards yourself